Kammielatay/Work-Day-Scheduler/README.md

 ### Closing the application:

  Need to close the application out and come back to it later?
-This application gives you the ability to close the tap and come back to it later with all the tasks during that day save.
+This application gives you the ability to close the tab and come back to it later with all the tasks during that day saved.
 No need to worry about losing your important information.

 ### New day:

 You are starting a new day and need the tasks erased?
 Don't worry!
 I took care of that for you already.
-When the clock strikes 11:59pm, the application with erase the content from the day and will allow you to start fresh for the day.
+When the clock strikes 11:59pm, the application will erase the content from the day and will allow you to start fresh for the day.